chbooks/styleGuide_ebooks/readme.md

 So what the heck is this and how should it be used?

 ####Who
 This guide is for ebook developers using whatever toolchain they prefer.
-(Formatting guidelines for authors are elsewhere.)
+(The formatting guidelines for authors are elsewhere.)

 ####What
 The idea behind this guide is to standardize the ebook output from Coach House Books; eproduction the Coach House way™.
 It's not about process.
 It's about output.
 We assume you have a process that works for you.
-So this more of a reference quide than a step-by-step how to.
+So this more of a reference quide than a step-by-step how-to.
 Basically we want to be able to point to this guide — and with little further explanation — say "like this".

 ---
 ###Us Being Pedants